Sampling-Based Multi-Modal Multi-Robot Multi-Goal Path Planning: Conclusion

 \section{Conclusion}

-We presented a formalization of the multi-modal, multi-robot, multi-goal motion planning problem, and open-source the benchmark we developed, containing diverse problems reaching from simple environments with short goal sequences, to relatively long horizon problems requiring coordination of multiple robots.
-We adapt multiple standard sampling-based planners that are probabilistically complete and asymptotically optimal to this type of problem.
+We presented a formalization of the multi-modal, multi-robot, multi-goal motion planning problem, and open-source the developed benchmark, which contains diverse problems reaching from simple environments with short goal sequences, to complex long horizon problems requiring intricate coordination of multiple robots and many mode switches.
+We adapt multiple standard sampling-based planners that are probabilistically complete and asymptotically optimal to this type of problem, and show that the adaptions are crucial in order to obtain the shown performance.
 We also benchmarked a prioritized planner against these optimal planners and show that the solutions found by such a suboptimal planner can be competitive in some settings.

-There are some clear improvements possible, such as exploiting the multi-robot structure of the planning problems by adapting, e.g., dRRT to our problems.
-Further, the nature of the mode families \cite{Kingston2021b}, or the multi-query-like structure of the problem \cite{hartmann2022eirm} could be used.
-We also believe that receding horizon-planners are an interesting avenue of research in order to transition this purely offline planning approach to real-world execution.
+There are some clear improvements possible, such as exploiting the multi-robot structure of the planning problems, the nature of the mode families \cite{Kingston2021b}, or the multi-query-like structure of the problem \cite{hartmann2022eirm}.

-There are many extensions to the chosen problem formulation: The formulation and planners we propose supports extension of the transition logic to full multi-robot task and motion planning by changing the task-assignment-oracle.
+There are many extensions to the chosen problem formulation: Both the problem formulation and the planners support extension of the transition logic to full multi-robot task and motion planning by changing the task-assignment-oracle.
 In the future, we also want to support constrained multi-robot planning, or kinodynamic planning.
+Finally, the formulation of the problem is amenable to parallelization, which could offer much faster planning times, and possibly better exploration of the problem space.